Can I change my energy payment method to save money in the UK? (June 2026)

 Only comparing monthly payments

 Monthly Direct Debits can be estimates.
-Always compare the tariff’s unit rate and standing charge.
+Always compare the tariff’s unit rate and standing charge against the cap.

 Not updating meter readings